 With Filestage, the document review process is broken down into five easy steps:

-- Invite people to review your documents
+- Invite people to review your files

 - Collect feedback and collaborate in the comments

 - Keep versions organized and easy to find

 - See the status of all your files at a glance

 1. Upload your documents to a review platform

 Before you start, you’ll need to sign up for a free trial of Filestage.
 Once you’re up and running, you’ll be able to create a project, give it a name, and start uploading your files.

 When it comes to uploading files, Filestage works like WeTransfer and Dropbox – you just drag and drop them into your project.